 This article on bottom-up investing was written by Jack Lyons.
 Jack has worked as an equity analyst and auditor in Dublin, Ireland.
 He focuses on applying a quantitative net net and Acquirer's Multiple strategy in his personal account.
-Article image (Creative Commons) by freephotocc, edited by The Broken Leg.
+Article image (Creative Commons) by freephotocc, edited by Broken Leg Investing.

 Should we strive to be top-down or bottom-up investors?